givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

 ### Task 1: Enable Autoscale on the Pool

 1. Using a browser, navigate to the Azure Portal and then to the blade for your Batch Account.
-Select Pools.
+Select **Pools**.

     ![On the Batch account blade, under Features, Pools is selected.](media/image59.png "Batch account blade")

-2. In the Pools listing, select your resamplePool.
+2. In the Pools listing, select your **resamplePool**.

     ![Under Pool ID, resamplePool is selected.](media/image60.png "Pool ID")

-3. Select Scale from the command bar.
+3. Select **Scale** from the command bar.

     ![Scale icon](media/image61.png "Scale icon")

 4. Before you can add AutoScale formulas, you first need to enable Auto scale, since this pool was created without Auto scale enabled.
-On the Scale pool blade, set the Mode toggle to Auto scale.
+On the Scale pool blade, set the Mode toggle to **Auto scale**.

     ![Auto scale is selected for Mode.](media/image62.png "Mode option")